yhoogstrate/flaimapper/README.md

 In this strategy reads are aligned to a list of annotated small ncRNAs with HUGO nomenclature (http://www.genenames.org/rna).
 This list contains pre-miRNAs, snoRNAs, scRNAs, snRNAs, SNARs, vaultRNAs, miscRNAs and Y-RNAs, all with 10bp genomic extensions on both sides.
 Also, the reference contains mature tRNAs from the genomic tRNA database (http://gtrnadb.ucsc.edu/) without introns and with CCA suffix.
-The reference doesn't include Piwi- and rRNAs.
+The reference does not include Piwi- and rRNAs.
 All identical sequences have been merged into single entries, but sequences may still partially overlap with others.

 If you use this reference instead of a full reference genome, you have to be aware of the following:

-*	Pro's: alignment is simpler (and faster) because it shouldn't be aware of splicing (if mature ncRNAs are included).
+*	Pro's: alignment is simpler (and faster) because it should not be aware of splicing (if mature ncRNAs are included).
 *	Con's: you restrict yourself to a limited part of the genome and therefore you will miss any ncRNA that is not within this database.

 #### Combination